Aamina-Patel/RDAMP-Sales-Analysis/README.md

 #### 4. Concise wording for category column in 'in' table:
 - Assigned same name for like items, for example Bakery and Bakery Goods etc

+#### 5. Anomalies:
+- Negative costs and sales figures investigation - these were confirmed as errors and were deleted from the dataset

-#### 5. Create columns ready for analysis:
+#### 6. Create columns ready for analysis:
-- Added columns to the 'in' table such as Segment, Revenue, COS, Profit and Red Flags.
-The red flag column was added as some costs had negative figures which after investigating with the team, I determined as an error, and will be using this column to filter out these anomalies when analysing the data
+- Added columns to the 'in' table such as Segment (from category column - the category column was then cleaned), Revenue, COS, Profit and Discount

 ### Data Analysis